 Despite its durability, pressure-treated wood can still succumb to harsh elements over time, leaving you with unsightly and unsafe structures.
-To avoid experiencing these, understanding how long pressure-treated wood lasts is beneficial.
+So, it’s essential to understand how long pressure-treated wood lasts to anticipate these concerns.

 What to Know About Pressure-Treated Wood: How it’s Treated